yhoriuchi/projoint/cran-comments.md

 ## Test environments
-- macOS (R 4.5.2), local
+- macOS Tahoe 26.5.2 (x86_64), R 4.6.1, local
-- Windows (win-builder: R-release, R-devel)
-- Ubuntu 22.04 (GitHub Actions, R-release)

 ## R CMD check results
 0 errors | 0 warnings | 1 note

-* NOTE: installed size is ~7 MB.
-  The package includes example data and vignettes used in documentation and runnable examples.
-  Data files are compressed; no unnecessary large files are shipped.
+* NOTE: Local HTML validation was skipped because the installed `tidy` binary is not recent enough and the optional `V8` package is unavailable.
+This is environment-specific; all package tests and vignettes completed successfully.

-## Changes since 1.0.5
+## Changes since 1.1.1
-- Fixed a bug in ``reshape_projoint()'' related to repeated-task reshaping / task-outcome alignment for some inputs.
-- Added additional validation checks in ``reshape_projoint()'' to fail fast with clearer messages when the supplied design/outcomes are incomplete.
-- Internal refactor only: moved implementation into ``R/reshape_projoint.R''; no changes to exported API.
+- Corrected and standardized the recommended package citation to use the canonical CRAN record, CRAN DOI, current package title, and stable BibTeX keys.
+- Added GitHub `CITATION.cff` metadata and explicit citation guidance on the pkgdown website.
+- Corrected author ORCID metadata for valid pkgdown links.
+- Added citation metadata regression tests.
+- No API changes.